 Customers and wholesalers are less willing to trade with physical cash which is driving in-app digital payments

 Ozan Okyay Purchase Manager, Extra Cash & Carry "The whole process was simple from start to finish.
-We only filled an excel form with the product details we have and sent the pictures and our app was ready to use.
+We only filled an excel form with our product details and sent the pictures and our wholesale app was ready to use.
 It is amazing that only in a couple of days our own name App was ready to use"

-Jackie Watt, Thomsons Foodservice "Just wanted to say that we are delighted with your service that has now gone live.
+Jackie Watt, Thomsons Foodservice "Just wanted to say that we are delighted with your b2b eCommerce service that has now gone live.
 We have had some amazing feedback."

 Ben Morgan-Smith, CPO, BrewBroker "The freemium model allowed us to very quickly spin up a sales solution for all the available stock that was sitting around in shut down breweries.
 Great system, model and service from the guys at b2b.store.
 Could not recommend them enough."

-Rob Busst, Managing Director, Food Store International "b2b.store is providing valuable additional sales support and is increasing our business."
+Rob Busst, Managing Director, Food Store International "The b2b.store eCommerce solution is providing valuable additional sales support and is increasing our business."